christopherpow/nesicide/README.md

 NOTE: The build process uses GnuWin32 tools and MinGW tools.
 Install these and make sure that `mingw32-make` and `wget` are on your path.

-1. `./build/win-build.sh`
+0. `./build/win-build.sh`

-2. Once the build process is complete run: `./build/win-deploy.sh`
+1. Once the build process is complete run: `./build/win-deploy.sh local`

 ## Running

+The `deploy.sh` creates artifacts of the following form.

+### Linux

+Separate AppImage executables for each product of the project.
+See https://appimage.org/ for information on AppImage containers.

+### macOS

+Separate Apple Disk Images (DMGs) for each product of the project.

+### Windows

-The `deploy.sh` creates a tarball containing all of the executables and dependent libraries.
-Extract the tarball to your location of choice and execute.
+Monolithic bzipped tarball containing all products of the project, extractable to anywhere.

 Enjoy!